eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-15_a-story-of-a-homeless-mom-whales-casual-life-revealed.md

 - - -

-This page is synchronized from the post: [A story of a homeless mom - whales' casual life revealed](https://steemit.com/@deanliu/a-story-of-a-homeless-mom-whales-casual-life-revealed)
+This page is synchronized from the post: ['A story of a homeless mom - whales'' casual life revealed'](https://steemit.com/@deanliu/a-story-of-a-homeless-mom-whales-casual-life-revealed)